Bricktech2000/Notes/notes/nested conversation structure.md

 8. conversation **`0`**
 9. conversation **`0`**

-## pros & cons

-**pros**
+**tradeoffs**

-- when one party gets interrupted by another party, the first party knows it will be able to wrap up its argument when eventually popping subconversations from the [[stack]]
+when one party gets interrupted by another party, the first party knows it will be able to wrap up its argument when eventually popping subconversations from the [[stack]]

-**cons**

-- most people get "lost" when trying to contribute to a conversation structured this way
+most people get "lost" when trying to contribute to a conversation structured this way

-- both parties must understand the structure for benefits to emerge
+both parties must understand the structure for benefits to emerge